Car battery corrosion is a normal sign of battery wear and tear.

 B. Battery Terminal Cleaner

-There are many commercial-grade battery cleaners on the market and typically come in the form of a cleaner spray.
-A battery terminal cleaner will help clear the corrosion and neutralize battery acid and is probably worth investing in if your battery is heavily corroded.
+Many commercial-grade battery cleaners are on the market and typically come as a cleaner spray.
+A battery terminal cleaner will help clear the corrosion and neutralize battery acid and is probably worth investing in if you have a heavily corroded battery.

-Just make sure it doesn’t touch your paint job, as some terminal cleaning agents can cause a permanent stain.
+Just ensure it doesn’t touch your paint job, as some terminal cleaning agents can cause a permanent stain.

 C. Fizzy Drinks

-This may seem odd, but any soft drink with carbonic acid (fizzy drink) can loosen battery corrosion too.
+This may seem odd, but any soft drink with carbonic acid (fizzy drink or soda) can loosen battery corrosion too.

 5. Scrub Clean Battery Corrosion

 Next, scrub the battery terminal with a wire brush or battery brush to remove the corrosion.
-You can even use an old toothbrush if you don’t have anything else available.
+You can even use an old toothbrush if you have nothing else available.

 Do the same for the terminal clamp.

-Once all the corrosion has been removed, rinse each battery terminal and battery clamp with clean water.
-Let it air dry or wipe it down with a rag.
+Once you’ve removed the corrosion, rinse each battery terminal and battery clamp with clean water.
+Let it air dry, or wipe it down with a rag.
 You can use an air compressor to speed up the drying.

-Apply a protective grease like petroleum jelly onto the battery terminals to lubricate them and prevent future corrosion.
+Apply a protective grease like petroleum jelly onto the clean battery terminals to lubricate them and prevent battery corrosion.

 7. Reconnect Battery